Time and place

 Exams

-Midterm exam retake is going to take place in January.
+The midterm exam retake is going to take place in January.
 Exact time to be determined.

-Final exam takes place in the winter examination session.
+The final exam takes place in the winter examination session.

 Computer labs

-Computer labs time and place will be established later in the semester.
-Usually we meet in the computer labs for the last two classes.
+Computer labs’ time and place will be established later in the semester.
+Usually, we meet in the computer labs for the last two classes.

 Schedule and course materials